kasna-cloud/terraform-google-snapshot-policy/README.md

 After configuration is completed by Terraform, you will be able to configure your server for backups and restores.

-## Scheduling Backups
+## Scheduling Snapshots

-A backup schedule can be configured to operate daily, weekly, or every Nth hour.
+A snapshot schedule can be configured to operate daily, weekly, or every Nth hour.
-To configure a backup schedule, fill in the corresponding `start_time` of the desired schedule type.
+To configure a snapshot schedule, fill in the corresponding `start_time` of the desired schedule type.
 - If you opt for an hourly schedule, you must also provide an `hours_in_cycle` value.
 - If you opt for a weekly schedule, you must also provide a `day` value. e.g. `"MONDAY"`